 This year, the start of the race has moved to Utrecht from Burgos (from 2021), albeit it will be a shorter race.
 Last year, the event spanned over 3417 km, whereas this year’s race will stretch over 3280 km.

 The race will consist of 2-time trials, 7 flat stages, 5 medium-mountain stages, and 7 mountain stages, for a total of 21 sets.
 Rest days are scheduled for August 29 and September 5, with a transfer on August 22.

 Vuelta a Espana 2022 Predictions

-With all the basic information covered, it’s time to focus on our Vuelta a Espana 2022 betting tips, where we provide you with our expert predictions; for anyone who wants to bet on the Vuelta a Espana 2022 should check out.
+With all the essential information covered, it’s time to focus on our Vuelta a Espana 2022 betting tips, where we provide you with our expert predictions; anyone who wants to bet on the Vuelta a Espana 2022 should check out.
 And we’ll start with a simple outright prediction.

 Primož Roglič to Win – 7/4

 Betting on Primož Roglič to win Vuelta a Espana 2022 won’t make you filthy rich at the odds we’re offered, but even at 7/4, he is one of the best Vuelta a Espana 2022 betting tips we can recommend.
 He is the event’s most successful rider and has not shown anything this season that would suggest he can’t do it again.

 This year he has had exemplary results – even though he did not finish the Tour de France.
 Still, he won Paris-Nice, and even Critérium du Dauphiné, which should serve as a solid form guide.
 Moreover, he finished eighth in the overall classification of the Tour of the Basque Country and now enters the final Grand Tour with sufficient rest.

 No matter how you look at it, Roglič is the most likely rider to go the distance and can claim his 4th consecutive Vuelta a Espana title.